chloroken/daytripper/README.md

-# Daytripper
+# DAYTRIPPER

-Daytripper is an offline, open-source, visual mapping tool for EVE Online designed specifically for solo players.
+Daytripper is an offline, open-source, visual mapping tool for solo EVE Online players.

 ![v0.1.0 Demo Footage](https://i.imgur.com/0JwoUM9.gif)

 Please see the [releases page](https://github.com/chloroken/daytripper/releases) for the latest download links.

-Quick Info:

-	• Open-source.

-	• Completely offline.

-	• Colorful (very important).
+# INFO

 Advantages:

+	• Completely offline & open-source.
+Your data is definitively your own.

 	• Easy to use.
 No, really.
-Can you copy and paste?
-You're a black belt at this.
+Can you copy & paste?
+You're a black belt!

-	• Daytripper colors site by purpose, not class.
-Combat-relic are NOT relic sites!
+	• Daytripper colors site by purpose.
+Everyone knows combat-relic =/= relic!

-	• Sharing map snapshots is easy, just send your friend your "map.save" file.
+	• Maps are stored in "map.save" — send this file to share maps.

 Disadvantages:

-	• Not useful for group play.
+	• Not useful for group play due to offline nature.

-	• Barebones, lack of features.
+	• Barebones, lack of features due to early stage of development.

-	• Slow development cycle.

 Specifications:

+	• Made with Unity using C# methods.

-	• Typed backend for easy saving & sharing of maps.
+	• Typed backend for serialization: MapFile.SolarSystem.CosmicSignature

-		• Type hierarchy: MapFile -> SolarSystem -> CosmicSignature.

-	• Unity GameObjects provide a visualization of backend.
+	• Self-assembling Unity scene provides visualization of backend.

-		• The Unity scene is self-assembling.

-		• SystemObjects (prefabbed) represent SolarSystem data.

-		• SignatureObjects (prefabbed) represent CosmicSignature data.

-	• Imported Unity packages:

-		• TextMeshPro (for GameObject text labels).
+# FAQ

 How to demo:

-	• Visit the releases page for portable builds.
+	• Visit the releases page for a portable build that you can run without Unity.

 How to build: